chirag6451/react_hooks/README.md

 </div>

 1. Scans your repository for file names and import statements that do not use lowercase
-2. If any are found, prevents the commit/push with a helpful error message
+2. If any are found, provides helpful warnings but allows the commit to proceed

 ## Team Distribution